-#8 Updated by ming about 6 years ago
+#8 Updated by ming over 6 years ago

 Images loading from the implementation side concerns me less than API requests itself.
 For now there is a files list request + a request for each file, i. e.
 N + 1 HTTP requests for N files.
 For 10+ files it is already not very efficient for battery life.
 Plus potentially N requests for artwork.
 There is a way to cancel image downloading automatically (Picasso library does it), but there is no way to properly cancel HTTP API requests.
 Any ideas how it is possible optimize this issue?
 I thought about inlining metadata into files response when using some query parameter.

-#9 Updated by cpg about 6 years ago
+#9 Updated by cpg over 6 years ago

 - Assignee changed from cpg to ming